 - Use this mode to run the task on a repeated frequency.
 Supported repetitions are daily, weekly, monthly, or custom.

-- Use this mode to run a previously created task on demand.
-This mode of
+Use this mode to run a previously created task on demand.
+The run on-demand mode is only supported by the

 RunTask

 API.
 When your job runs on demand, Dataplex uses existing parameters to create a job.
-There is no support for parallel job executions.
+You can specify theExecutionSpec

 Before you begin